 University of Illinois at Urbana-Champaign, Coding geodesic flows and various continued fractions, GEAR/Geometry, Groups, and Dynamics Seminar, February 15, 2018.
 Video

 University of Illinois at Urbana-Champaign, Odd and grotesque continued fractions as geodesic flows, Graduate Student Geometry Topology Seminar, December 8, 2017.

 Illinois Geometry Lab

-I have served as a graduate mentor on three undergraduate research projects through the Illinois Geometry Lab.
-I will also mentor a project in Spring 2019.
+I have served as a graduate mentor on four undergraduate research projects through the Illinois Geometry Lab.

 Spring 2019, faculty mentor: Florin Boca, undergraduate students: TDB, Natural extension domains of α-odd continued fractions will look at the natural extension domain for various values of α.